-The directory is vendor-neutral and constantly growing.
-If you want to identify where a new solution fits into the model, we provide free support to research the vendor and map their solution to the CYBER HEAT MAP framework.
+The directory of solutions and services is vendor-neutral and constantly growing.
+If you want to add a new solution to the directory, CampusCISO members get free support to research the vendor and map their solutions and services to the CYBER HEAT MAP framework.

 Plan for federal cybersecurity requirements

 Universities must comply with many cybersecurity requirements.
 One of the more recent shifts is the need to protect sensitive research data by following NIST 800-171, “Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations.”
-The Department of Education also urges institutions to protect student financial information using this standard.
+Although this requirement first impacted universities through their research contracts with government agencies, the Department of Education also urges institutions to protect student financial information using this standard.

-Based on this gap analysis, we help you prioritize potential cybersecurity investment by considering both federal guidelines and your institution’s risk management goals.
+Based on this gap analysis, you can prioritize potential cybersecurity investment by considering both federal guidelines and your institution’s risk management goals.

 Get CYBER HEAT MAP for your institution